act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Inapplicable Example 3

-The document does not have text content that updates automatically.
+This document does not have text content that updates automatically.

 ```html
 <body>